zhongnansu/es-cli/README.md

 # es-cli

 ## how to build and run application in dev
+- `pip install virtualenv`
+- `virtualenv venv` to create virtual environment
 - `source ./venv/bin/activate` activate virtual env.
 - `cd` into project folder.
 - `pip install --editable .` will install all dependencies in `setup.py`.
-- use command `escli` to launch the cli.
+- use wake word `escli` to launch the cli.